 I get all kinds of answers.
 Some people don’t have any idea.
 Some guess it’s a kind of tea, like chai tea.
 Some say it has something to do with martial arts.
 Others say it means balance or flow.
 But those who’ve been to an acupuncturist, or at least know someone who has, say that qi means energy.

 They say that because that’s what their acupuncturist told them.
 And their acupuncturist told them that because that’s what the acupuncturist was taught in school.
 That’s the definition of qi in the textbooks about Chinese medicine that we study in the west.

-These textbooks teach that qi is an energy that moves through your body in meridians.
-A meridian is a metaphysical line “juxtaposed” on the body.
-It has no actual location inside of the body.
-In other words, it’s not really there.
 According to these textbooks this mysterious energy called qi flowing through these nonexistent lines called meridians forms the conceptual basis of Chinese medicine.